|Mt. Tom Ski Area|

 Early Recreation on Mt.
 Tom

-During the middle of the twentieth century, multiple ski trails and rope tows operated on parts of the long Mt.
+During the middle of the twentieth century, multiple ski trails and rope tows operated on portions of the long Mt.
 Tom ridge.
-None of these operations would achieve a fraction of the popularity of the one that was about to come.
+None of these operations would achieve a fraction of the popularity of the ski area that was about to be developed.

 A New Ski Area is Developed

-Daniel O'Connell of O'Connell and Sons Construction Co., owner of quarry land on the east face of Mt.
+Holyoke native Daniel O'Connell of O'Connell and Sons Construction Co., owner of quarry land on the east face of Mt.
 Tom, became interested in building a facility to keep local kids busy in the winter.
-In September of 1960, O'Connell began development of a small ski area with the vision of building something much larger.
-Advisors to the development included Roland Palmedo, Walter F. Stugger of Carinthia, and Stan Brown of Berkshire Snow Basin, O'Connell moved forward with developing Mt.
+After consulting with Roland Palmedo of Mad River Glen, Walter F. Stugger of Carinthia, and Stan Brown of Berkshire Snow Basin, O'Connell moved forward with developing Mt.
 Tom.
 The Holyoke Transcript Telegram noted that Mt.
 Tom "is the only such location in this part of the Connecticut Valley that is suitable for opening up for skiing."